 1. Visibility

 This is the promotional aspect of marketing.
-It’s the element of becoming known in your particular niche and building on that presence.
+It’s about becoming known in your niche and building on that presence.

 With online marketing strategies and Google’s updates always on the move, the face of creating visibility has changed.
 Today, visibility is created through ongoing connections and relationships with your target market, your audience.

-It’s also about creating engagement on your blog site and your social networks.
+It’s also about building engagement on your blog and social networks.
 This means Likes, Follows, Shares, Retweets, Favorites, and so on.

 2. Authority

 Authority is built through ongoing communication.
-As an author you need to provide valuable information to your readers.
+As an author, you need to provide your readers with valuable information.
 Providing this information on a regular basis establishes you as an authority in your niche.

 Another newer factor in the mix is social proof.
 Numbers speak and boost your authority.

-What’s meant by this is the number of social media followers you have and engagement, your website traffic along with visitor engagement.
+What’s meant by this is the number of social media followers you have and their engagement, along with your website traffic and visitor engagement.

 3. Your Reach

-Elements one and two of your author platform help take care of number three, your reach.
+Elements one and two of your author platform help address number three: your reach.
 By using effective marketing strategies to create an online presence, such as building a website and creating your authority through ongoing information/article marketing, your reach is automatically broadened.

 • Social media marketing